bright/new-www/content/blog/how-to-lose-respect-and-fail-as-a-leader-8-things-you-are-doing-wrong.md

   - communication
 date: 2025-12-12T06:48:48.099Z
 meaningfullyUpdatedAt: 2025-12-12T06:48:48.118Z
 title: How to Lose Respect and Fail as a Leader.
-8 Things You are Doing Wrong
+8 Things You Are Doing Wrong
 layout: post
 image: /images/failure-leadership.png
 hidden: false